 Preliminary engineering concepts for a SR-241/SR-91 Tolled Express Connector have been developed by the Foothill/Eastern Transportation Corridor Agency (F/ETCA) and Caltrans, which were utilized for the environmental analysis.
-The 91 Express Lanes Extension and SR-241 Connector Feasibility Study was completed in March 2009 and was initiated to evaluate various alternatives.
 A Project Study Report was initiated in January 2011 and was completed in January 2012.
 The Draft Environmental Document was circulated for public review from November 7, 2016, through January 9, 2017.
-Caltrans's approval of the project with the Record of Decision was completed in March 2020.
-Final design is in progress.
+Caltrans' approval of the project with the Record of Decision was completed in March 2020.
+Final design and development of interagency agreements are in progress.